livramatheus/livramatheus/README.md

   - 🏦 Expert in back-end software engineering

-  - 🔭 I’m currently working on [Thunder Fox Arena](https://github.com/livramatheus/thunder-fox-arena), a game built from the ground up using JavaScript.

   - 🌱 I’m currently learning **TypeScript, React Native and Next.js**

   - 👨‍💻 You can find more info about me and my projects on [www.livramento.dev](https://www.livramento.dev)